How to Maximize Salesforce Data Storage in Your Org

 If you do identify data that you no longer need within the org and want to do a clean up, it is critical that you first backup your data in case you ever need to return it to your org.

-There are applications available on the AppExchange like Spanning or CloudAlly that will backup and restore your data for you, and they include all the bells & whistles you may need for a doomsday scenario, but keep in mind that these apps are paid.
+There are applications available on the AppExchange like Spanning or CloudAlly that will backup and restore your data for you, and they include all the bells and whistles you may need for a doomsday scenario, but keep in mind that these apps are paid.

 The free option is the Salesforce Data Export service.
 The Salesforce Data Export service is a monthly export service available to you for free that will backup your data from the entire org.
-In my opinion, a couple of nice features of using the Salesforce Data Export service are that the data is still housed by Salesforce for a period of time, and the backup can be scheduled to run monthly.
+A couple of nice features of using the Salesforce Data Export service are that the data is still housed by Salesforce for a period of time, and the backup can be scheduled to run monthly.
 You receive .CSV files in case you ever need to return the org to a previous state, but make sure you download these to a safe area within 48 hours of a backup running.
 To export backup data from Salesforce: Setup>Data Export.
 While these files cover most of your data, be aware it does not backup everything.
 Data it will not cover includes Account Contact Relations, protected custom settings, and other details.

 Resources: